anasfik/flutter-spy/readme.md

   - [x] Extract used Flutter packages and their links at [pub.dev](https://pub.dev/).
   - [ ] Extract common API keys such as Firebase, Stripe, OpenAI, AWS...
   - [ ] Extract SQL and other database queries...
-  - [ ] Extract .env (Environment Variables) files.
+  - [ ] Extract `.env` (Environment Variables) files.
   - [ ] Extract Potential JSON/YAML config files.
   - [ ] Extract Potential localization files.
   - [ ] Extract all other Flutter assets (PNG, GIF, SVG, TTF, PSD, WEBP...).
   - [ ] Extract used Flutter Engine information as the used Flutter engine.

 - [ ] Code Analysis: Performs static analysis on the app's code to identify potential security issues and vulnerabilities.
-  - [ ]  Analyse the AndroidManifest.xml file and gather permissions, intents, activities, services, compileSdkVersion, minSdkVersion, targetSdkVersion.
+  - [ ]  Analyse the `AndroidManifest.xml` file and gather permissions, intents, activities, services, compileSdkVersion, minSdkVersion, and targetSdkVersion.
   - [ ]  Analyse MainActivity.java used platform channels, initializations...

 - [ ] Automated bug hunting: Identifies common security issues and vulnerabilities such as unsecured API endpoints, exposed sensitive data, and Insecure Firebase Database (this is planned to be done with another language, maybe Python or Dart itself).